-- Be a Georgia resident or receive a tuition waiver and be a graduate of a Georgia high school. - As an entering freshman, have a final high school GPA of 3.0 or better as determined by the high school and reported to the Georgia Student Finance Commission (GSFC). - Regardless of high school graduation or high school grade point average, students with a cumulative grade point average of 3.0 at the 30th, 60th, or 90th attempted hour are eligible to participate in the Program if they were Georgia residents at the time they first enrolled in a post-secondary institution in Georgia. - Maintain a 3.0 cumulative grade point average while in college.
+- Be a Georgia resident or be receiving a military tuition waiver and be a graduate of a Georgia high school. - Male students must show proof of registration for Selective Service. - As an entering freshman, have a final high school GPA of 3.0 or better as determined by the high school and reported to the Georgia Student Finance Commission (GSFC). - Regardless of high school graduation or high school grade point average, students with a cumulative grade point average of 3.0 at the 30th, 60th, or 90th attempted hour are eligible to participate in the Program if they were Georgia residents at the time they first enrolled in a post-secondary institution in Georgia. - Maintain a 3.0 cumulative grade point average while in college.
 This requirement covers all prior colleges attended as well as SGSC.
 The grade point average is reviewed at the 30th, 60th, and 90th attempted hour and at the end of each spring semester. - The HOPE Scholarship Regulations for public institutions are different from those at the private and technical institutions.